 Andrea Curtis writes books for adults and young people.

-Her most recent works are the informational picture books City of Neighbors, City Streets are for People, A Forest in the City and City of Water (the ThinkCities series from Groundwood) and the picture book Barnaby (Owlkids).
+Her most recent works are the nonfiction picture books City of Neighbors, City Streets are for People, A Forest in the City and City of Water (the ThinkCities series from Groundwood) and the picture book Barnaby (Owlkids).
 Andrea's first YA novel is Big Water (Orca), inspired by the true story of a Georgian Bay shipwreck.
 Her other children's books include Eat This!
 How Fast Food Marketing Gets You to Buy Junk (and how to fight back) and What's for Lunch?
 How Schoolchildren Eat Around the World (both from Red Deer Press).

 Her books for adults include The Stop: How the Fight for Good Food Transformed a Community and Inspired a Movement, written with Nick Saul.
 It was published in Canada, the US and UK.
 The Stop was a bestseller and won the Taste Canada Food Writing award and Heritage Toronto Award of Merit.
 It was also nominated for the Toronto Book Award and the OLA Evergreen Award.